 The Budget Savvy Bride also features incredible money-saving tips, inspiration posts, and advice for keeping things in perspective while planning.
 DIY project tutorials and free wedding printables also help you craft decorative details to make your wedding look luxe for less.

 Couples shouldn't go into debt to pay for a one-day party, so Jessica's focus is to help couples pull off the best wedding they can have on the budget they can afford.

 What started as a personal blog a few years ago has evolved into the platform you see today.
-Contributors to the site are all professional women who have overcome hurdles, dealt with adversity, worked hard, and persevered to achieve their version of success (or are currently still pursuing it).
+Contributors to the site are all professional women who have overcome hurdles, dealt with adversity, worked hard, and persevered to achieve their version of success (or are still pursuing it).

 Women empowering women is a powerful place to be.

-37. Partners In Fire
+17. Partners in Fire

 In addition to focusing on FIRE, Melanie also focuses on lifestyle posts.
 From her website: